Methadone Clinic Pendleton County, KY

 Northkey Community Care Pendleton County Outpatient Program

-Northkey Community Care Pendleton County Outpatient Program is a methadone clinic in Pendleton County, KY.
-It is located at 320 Mountjoy Street, 41040 zip.
+Northkey Community Care Pendleton County Outpatient Program is a methadone treatment facility in Pendleton County, Kentucky.
+It is situated at 320 Mountjoy Street, 41040 zip.
 Northkey Community Care Pendleton County Outpatient Program provides regular outpatient treatment and outpatient treatment.
-Other than methadone treatment, Northkey Community Care Pendleton County Outpatient Program offers individual counseling, group counseling and marital/couples counseling.
-Northkey Community Care Pendleton County Outpatient Program provides medication-assisted services to women and men.
+Other than methadone treatment, Northkey Community Care Pendleton County Outpatient Program offers marital/couples counseling, group counseling and substance use education.
+Northkey Community Care Pendleton County Outpatient Program provides medication-assisted treatment to men and women.

 FAQs for a Methadone Clinic in Pendleton County, KY: